LucasDiogo96/S.O.L.I.D/README.md

 `Entities must depend on abstractions not on concretions.
 It states that the high level module must not depend on the low level module, but they should depend on abstractions.`

-This principle basically its about of use interfaces and dependency injection instead  use a class directly.
-Per example if you are implementing a database persistence and today you use SQL Server but tomorow you need tu use the MongoDB  instead of, you will need to change it in the high level code where it is being used instead of just in the base class because you depends directly, basically we need to decrease coupling of our code.
+This principle basically is about user interfaces and dependency injection instead use a class directly.
+For example, if you are implementing a database persistence and today you use SQL Server but tomorrow you need to use the MongoDB instead of, you will need to change it in the high-level code where it is being used instead of just in the base class because you depends directly, basically we need to decrease coupling of our code.

 ### The problem.

- Here we have a class that use a persistence of SQL Server
+ Here we have a class that uses persistence of SQL Server

  ```csharp
     public class SqlServerRepository